SpectoIT/specto-faker/readme.md

 * Prevents clicks for disabled options, example: ```<div rel='rel-disabled' class='' disabled='disabled'>placeholder</div>```
 * Adds focused class on select focus (for swithing with tab)
 * Adds keyevents to simulate select
+* Allows searching for entered text
+* Can be ordered on init

 ## CUSTOM USE